MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/interop.md

 ## <a id="unsupported"></a>Unsupported
 ### <a id="unsupported-refs"></a>ReFS
-Dedup on ReFS-formatted volumes is not supported in Windows Server 2016.
+Data Deduplication on ReFS-formatted volumes is not supported in Windows Server 2016.
 This includes on "Fused Volumes" (also known as "Multi-Resilient Volumes") that take advantage of ReFS tiering to offer the benefits of both Mirror and Parity.

 ### <a id="unsupported-windows-search"></a>Windows Search
 Windows Search unfortunately doesn’t support Data Deduplication.
 Because Data Deduplication uses reparse points, which Windows Search can’t index, Windows Search skips all deduplicated files, excluding them from the index.
 As a result, search results might be incomplete for deduplicated volumes.

 ### <a id="unsupported-robocopy"></a>Robocopy
-Running Robocopy with Dedup is not recommended because certain Robocopy commands can corrupt the Dedup Chunk Store.
-The Dedup Chunk Store is stored in the System Volume Information folder for a Volume.
+Running Robocopy with Data Deduplication is not recommended because certain Robocopy commands can corrupt the Chunk Store.
+The Chunk Store is stored in the System Volume Information folder for a Volume.
 If the folder is deleted, the optimized files (reparse points) that are copied from the source volume become corrupted because the data chunks are not copied to the destination volume.